kiosion/kio.dev/src/content/posts/least-privilege-for-ai-agents.md

 Most systems hand out _far_ more access than anyone uses.
-Microsoft's multicloud audit puts the share of granted permissions ever exercised at under 2%, with more than half of all identities able to reach almost everything.[^overprovision] What keps that unused surplus from being abused was rarely the access-control layer, which grants more than it can keep track of.
+Microsoft's multicloud audit puts the share of granted permissions ever exercised at under 2%, with more than half of all identities able to reach almost everything.[^overprovision] What kept that unused surplus from being abused was rarely the access-control layer.
 It was the person standing behind the credential.

-That person did work the authorization model never credited.
-They didn't assume every login their roles allowed, they hesitated at the request that didn't sit right, and they narrowed a broad grant in practice without anyone writing the narrowing down.
-None of it ran on the attacker's input.
-A phising email doesn't get to rewrite the person reading it, and fooling them was slow and uncertain even when it eventually worked.
+That person held the access in check in ways the system never recorded.
+They left most of what their roles allowed untouched, they hesitated at the request that didn't sit right, and the grant that was broad on paper stayed narrow in their hands.
+None of that restraint lived in the system; it lived in the person, which is the same reason an attacker had no good handle on it.
+A phishing email doesn't get to rewrite the person reading it, and fooling them was slow and uncertain even when it eventually worked.
 Their judgement was, in effect, an uncredited access control.

 AI undercuts that protection from two sides at once.
 The first is the cost of mounting an attack.
-Commoditised models now write the convincing lure and the working exploit for pennies, and national cyber agencies expect this to raise both the volume and the impact of attacks.[^ncsc] In November of 2025, Anthropic reported attackers running most of a real espionage campaign through its own model, which, having been told it was a security firm running an authorised test, mapped networks, wrote exploits, and reached into roughly thirty organisations largely on its own.[^anthropic] The second is the target.
+Commoditised models now write the convincing lure and the working exploit for pennies, and national cyber agencies expect this to raise both the volume and the impact of attacks.[^ncsc] In November 2025, Anthropic reported attackers running most of a real espionage campaign through its own model.
+Having been told it was a security firm running an authorised test, it mapped networks, wrote exploits, and reached into roughly thirty organisations largely on its own.[^anthropic] The second is the target.
 An agent has something that resembles judgement, the reasoning it runs before it acts, but that reasoning runs on the very context an attacker steers, so whoever plants the instruction also plants the rationale for following it.

 Prompt injection, the term
-[Simon Willison coined in 2022](https://simonwillison.net/2022/Sep/12/prompt-injection/), is no more than text an agent reads as a trusted instruction, social engineering against something that brings none of the resistance a person would, with no colleague to ask, no second channel to check the story, and no stake in getting it right.
+[Simon Willison coined in 2022](https://simonwillison.net/2022/Sep/12/prompt-injection/), is no more than text an agent reads as a trusted instruction, social engineering against something with no colleague to ask, no second channel to check the story, and no stake in getting it right.
 Newer designs try to restore the missing check with a second model, a verifier pass, or one agent reviewing another, but each of these reads the same untrusted context and can be turned by the same input.

 This is an old problem with an old name: a prompt-injected agent is a _confused deputy_, a program talked into misusing authority it legitimately